 SCREEN: Setting exposure time to 1.5 seconds under Experiment Setting.

-SCREEN: Clicking Run and toggling laser on.
+SCREEN: Clicking Run.

 Talent manually turning the laser on.

+SCREEN: Visualization of the intensity signal changing when the laser is turned on.
+TXT: Laser ON

 Next, adjust the Z position to maximize the signal counts in the fingerprint region from 600 to 1800 inverse centimeters [1].
 Then turn off the laser [2], click Stop on the Experiment toolbar, and exit the software [3].